derykmakgill/website/tax.md

 *I should report him,* George thought to himself.
 He knew some guys at the FBI.
 He could report him to them and... *what?* he thought. *What would they do?* George was beginning to suspect that whoever this M was, he was not going to be easily caught.

+<code style="font-family: courier new, monospace;">You had no right to do that</code>, George wrote.

+<code style="font-family: courier new, monospace;">They had no right to do that, George.</code> M replied.

 He decided that his only option was to play along for now. <code style="font-family: courier new, monospace;">Okay.
 Assuming that is true, who is paying for it?"

 <code style="font-family: courier new, monospace;">lol.</code> M replied. <code style="font-family: courier new, monospace;">You're paying for it.
 It's a refund, after all.</code>